 Count Sforza, an emigrant from Transylvania, arrives in town.
 He comes in a hearse, has pale skin and has a crow he calls "Brother."
 The men of F-Troop suspect he may be a vampire, given the count's ...

 One of the many variety shows available in the 1970s (along with Sonny and Cher, Captain and Tennille, Donny and Marie, etc).
-Hosted by black comic Flip Wilson, this show ...
+Hosted by African American comic actor Flip Wilson, this show ...
 See full summary »

 Becoming a hero by accidentally leading a cavalry charge the wrong way, Captain Wilton Parmenter is given command of Fort Courage.
-The Fort's crafty Sgt.
-O'Rourke has a deal with the local Hekawi Indians to market their wares to the tourists.
+The Fort's crafty Sergeant O'Rourke has a deal with the local Hekawe Indians to market their wares to the tourists.
 They must sometimes pretend to be enemies (and the Shugs really are enemies).
 Jane is out to marry the innocent Parmenter.Written by

 Ed Stephan <firstname.lastname@example.org>

 19 of 19 people found this review helpful.

 Was this review helpful to you?